-Planning | Primary POC: Ethan Croce, Community Development Director
+Planning | Primary POC: Ethan Croce, Director

-- Reviews site plans for erosion and sedimentation control practices to ensure: - Construction projects include stormwater control measures (SCMs) to avoid polluting water resources; and - Post-construction SCMs are incorporated into development designs to help keep untreated runoff from entering into Falmouth's stormwater infrastructure. - Encourages developers to use Low Impact Development, which minimizes environmental impact from development. ٠ - References Falmouth's non-stormwater ordinance when needed. - Requires that a Third-Party Inspector is included on larger projects to ensure construction and post-construction systems designed to collect and treat stormwater on pubic and private property are functioning properly.
+- Reviews site plans for erosion and sedimentation control practices to ensure: - Construction projects include SCMs to avoid polluting water resources; and $\diamond$ - Post-construction SCMs are incorporated into development designs to help keep untreated runoff from entering into Falmouth's stormwater infrastructure. - Encourages developers to use Low Impact Development, which minimizes environmental impact from ٠ development. - Requires that a Third-Party Inspector is included on larger projects to ensure construction and postconstruction systems designed to collect and treat stormwater on public and private property are functioning properly.